zachleat/zachleat.com/web/_posts/2018-04-05-the-compromise.md

     3. Do not render these fonts (no classes added)
     4. Skip to step 5.
 5. All the fonts have confirmed to be loaded, add the `sessionStorage` key for repeat views.

-<p class="primarylink primarylink-demo"><a href="https://www.zachleat.com/web-fonts/demos/critical-foft-preload-fallback-optional.html">“The Compromise”</a></p>

-You can review the [HTML](https://github.com/zachleat/web-font-loading-recipes/blob/master/critical-foft-preload-fallback-optional.html) and [Lazy loaded JavaScript](https://github.com/zachleat/web-font-loading-recipes/blob/master/critical-foft-preload-fallback-optional.js) (only used if the CSS Font Loading API is not supported).
-The Compromise is also on [`web-font-loading-recipes`](https://github.com/zachleat/web-font-loading-recipes#the-compromise-critical-foft-with-preload-with-a-polyfill-fallback-emulating-font-display-optional).

 ## In the wild